DavidHewWing/WordSearch/README.md

 Shopify Internship Challenge Fall 2019

-What I am doing RN: Swiping Function to get the word (snap to diagonal words)
+What I am doing RN: Swipe and release on correct word = eliminate from wordbank

+Don't forget to clean up the code

 **CORE**